How to Attract Pollinators Raleigh's Pollinator Gardens

 Pollinators are critical to creating and maintaining the habitats and ecosystems that many animals rely on for food and shelter.
 One-third of the food crops humans eat depend on pollinators.

-What are some things we can do to attract pollinators in our own backyard?
+There are some things you can do to attract pollinators in our own backyard: